skyway/skyway.github.io/en/android-tutorial.md

 ##### Calling

-If a PeerID is selected in the `PeerListDialogFragment`, the `onPeerSelected()` function will be called.
-Call the `call()` function, passing the PeerID of the partner and your own localStream as arguments, to connect to the specified PeerID.
+If a PeerID is selected in the `PeerListDialogFragment`, the `onPeerSelected()` method will be called.
+Call the `call()` method, passing the PeerID of the partner and your own localStream as arguments, to connect to the specified PeerID.
 After calling, set up necessary event callbacks.
 Details of `setMediaCallbacks` will be explained later.

 *Java*